History of automation: from self-moving chariots to business applications

 It’s quite clear, however, that without proper engineering skills and knowledge, people weren’t capable of designing more sophisticated automation tools.
 And so, the real history of automation as we understand it today starts much closer than Homer.
 After all, both the Greeks and the Romans used their inventions for entertainment rather than improving their daily tasks.

-It wasn’t until the industrial revolution of the early 19th century that automation timeline finally started making a significant impact on people’s lives.
-The earliest examples of automation as we understand it today coincide with the implementation of industrial machinery somewhere around the early 1980s.
+It wasn’t until the Industrial Revolution of the early 19th century that the automation timeline finally started making a significant impact on people’s lives.
+The earliest examples of automation as we understand it today coincide with the implementation of industrial machinery somewhere around the early 1880s.

 One of the most notable breakthroughs in the history of automation was Joseph Jacquard’s invention of the so-called ‘punch cards’ in 1801.
 These cards were used to tell mechanical looms what pattern to make.
 Using this technology, Charles Babbage began developing the concept of the first-ever programmable computer, which he later called The Analytical Engine.
 Babbage’s friend Ada Lovelace, in the meantime, created the first-ever computer program, which would have run on his machine.